 Anatel, or the national telecommunication body that oversees operations for Brazil, has had setbacks in outlining the structure of the auction.

-Between ongoing conversation with the government and Huawei officials, terms of the auction are not fully set in stone as of yet.
+Between ongoing conversations with the government and Huawei officials, the terms of the auction are not fully set in stone as of yet.

 For years, Brazil has remained mostly equivocal in the affairs of two of the world’s major superpowers – the USA and China.